 To me, travel is worth the splurge.

-This post was inspired by an e-mail from a representative at Personal Capital.
+This post was inspired by an e-mail from a representative at Empower.
 I was asked to consider writing a post one thing that makes me feel like I’m “ballin’ on a budget“.
 Since I don’t necessarily use language like that unless I’m belting out some Lil’ Troy, which is something I don’t do nearly enough, I needed a little clarification.

 “What’s the one thing you have to splurge on?”
 I was asked.
 Oh!
 That’s easy.
 Travel it is.